 Phase Two Orthodontics: Metal vs Ceramic “Clear” Braces For Children

-Braces are one of the most popular orthodontic treatments for children.
+Pediatric braces are one of the most popular orthodontic treatments for children.
 Most dentists recommend braces between the ages of 9 and 14 years old when children’s bones are still in their early developmental phase.
 Combined with Phase One early or interceptive orthodontic treatment, we can make effective adjustments to your child’s jaw, arches, and teeth for better functionality and aesthetics.

-Since there are many types of braces, you might be wondering whether your child should get metal or ceramic “clear” braces.
-Which type of braces will help your child feel more confident about their smile?
+Since there are many types of pediatric braces, you might be wondering whether your child should get metal or ceramic “clear” braces.
+Which type of pediatric braces will help your child feel more confident about their smile?

 At Children’s Dentistry of Manatee, we’ll give you all the information you need to make the best decision for your child’s needs.
-Consult with our team, and we’ll be happy to provide our professional opinions on what type of braces are ideal for your young one.
+Consult with our team, and we’ll be happy to provide our professional opinions on what type of pediatric braces are ideal for your young one.

-The Benefits Of Braces For Children
+The Benefits Of Pediatric Braces

-Braces are both corrective and preventive, allowing for better alignment as your children’s teeth and jaws adjust to new teeth.
+Pediatric braces are both corrective and preventive, allowing for better alignment as your children’s teeth and jaws adjust to new teeth.
 With our guidance, your child will feel more confident when socializing with friends and eating their favorite food.

 Braces also offer a wide range of oral health benefits, including: